PipeWire/wireplumber/docs/rst/man/wpctl.rst

 Sets the specified device node to be the default target of its kind (capture or playback) for new streams that require auto-connection.

+The selection is remembered across restarts, in the ``default-nodes`` :ref:`state file <state_locations>`, and takes precedence over the automatic, priority-based selection that WirePlumber would otherwise make.
+Use **clear-default** to undo it.

 Arguments:
   *ID*
     Sink or source node ID